Campusoft/knowledge_base/aplicaciones/erpnext/frappe.md

 - Section Break is used to divide the form into multiple sections.
 - Ej.
 Referencia.
 En bootstrap, seria un row una section.

+# App

+The default app frappe is a frappe app which acts as the framework for all apps

+A Frappe app is a python package that uses the Frappe framework.
+Frappe apps live in a directory called apps in the frappe-bench directory.

+To use an app, it must be installed on a site.

+# Sites

+Frappe is a multitenant platform and each tenant is called a site.
+A site has its own database.
+Sites exist in a directory called sites, assumed as the current working directory when running a bench command.

 # REST API

 Frappe framework generates REST API for all of your DocTypes out of the box.
 You can also run arbitrary python methods using their dotted module path.